 Decisions on the direction for the future, first must answer how are we to have a truly sustainable world?
 Should the world consist of diverse, self-sustaining continental areas, where resources and the life that depends upon them might remain somewhat isolated and protected?
 See #3 of the World Plan main page on Diversity.

 A group of steps toward an international power system can begin with engaging improvements to national grid and transport systems that will also fit to a long range world power distribution plan.
 The beginning endeavors of a long range plan would allow the clean up of individual countries and the forging of solid partner relationships within those countries and with the larger world.
 Power, materials and power distribution would begin to conform to a larger, established international plan.

 One possible direction of a world power plan is a fully integrated world power grid.
 An integrated power system would allow world finances to be tied to energy by stitching banking and energy contribution and energy consumption to a world power grid.

 A national power grid, could be designed to allow mass transportation along conduit lines.
 Container shipping and interstate travel could be very fast and at a small fraction of present transport costs.

-An international power grid, so designed, could allow international shipping and travel at seemingly extreme speeds and at a very low comparative cost.
-Very Important: International conduits then bring international energy contribution which eliminates regional isolation and allows renewable energy inputs without the need for storage, an aspect to future self-sustaining energy production, missing up until now.
+An international power grid, is simply tying the continents together with power straps.
+International conduits then bring international energy contribution which eliminates regional isolation and allows renewable energy inputs without the need for storage, an aspect to future self-sustaining energy production, missing at this time.
 The world does not have the battery technology, nor storage facility to conduct a viable renewable supply.
-Interconnection means the night is always connected to the energy contribution of the day.
+An interconnected World Power Grid means the night is always connected to the energy contribution of the day.

 At the same time, communications along an international power grid, using the grid conductors themselves, could be nearly instantaneous.
 Permanent conductors need to be strung along landmass-to-flow design for security, firstly, and also preparatory for future world transit systems.